Atletico Madrid star Joao Felix has been named the 2019 Golden Boy after a sensational year at Benfica and the Wanda Metropolitano.

-Former recipients of the esteemed gong include Lionel Messi, Wayne Rooney, Sergio Aguero and Kylian Mbappe, but who will take home the individual silverware on December 16 and join this illustrious pantheon?
+Former recipients of the esteemed gong include Lionel Messi, Wayne Rooney, Sergio Aguero and Kylian Mbappe.
+Felix has now become the latest up-and-coming star to take home the individual silverware and join this illustrious pantheon.

 20. Rodrygo (Real Madrid)

-Despite only playing 198 minutes of La Liga football this term, Real Madrid’s £40m summer signing from Santos has made the final 20-man shortlist.
+Despite only playing 265 minutes of La Liga football this term, Real Madrid’s £40m summer signing from Santos made the final 20-man shortlist.
 He has been in impeccable form the last few weeks and recently earned his first Brazil cap.

 Key stat: Rodrygo became the fastest player to score his first La Liga goal for Real Madrid (93 seconds) since Ronaldo Nazario when he found the net 93 seconds into his debut against Osasuna.